The Best Apple Deals: Save on AirPods, iPads, MacBooks and More

 Apple's 10th generation 2021 iPad is on sale right now in two different colors.
 The iPad features an all-screen design with a 10.9-inch Liquid Retina display and support for the new Magic Keyboard Folio and Apple Pencil.

-The Wi-Fi-only model with 64GB of storage is on sale for up to 70 off in your choice of blue, purple, pink, space gray or starlight.
+Both storage sizes of the Wi-Fi-only model are on sale for $100 off in your choice of blue, purple, pink, space gray or starlight.

 Whether you're a professional artist or an art student creating professional-quality work, the iPad Air's Liquid Retina display is great for creating high-quality illustrations in Procreate or motion graphics in Adobe Spark without worrying about lag or unnecessary pixelization.
 The screen space makes the transition from using a drawing tablet to a standalone computing tablet a little bit easier.